Instructions to Authors

 Molecular Plant authors have the option to publish their paper under the

 Oxford Open articles are published under Creative Commons licences.
-Authors publishing in this journal can use the following Creative Commons licences for their articles:
+Authors publishing in Molecular Plant can use the following Creative Commons licences for their articles:

 • Creative Commons Attribution licence (CC-BY)